We are still able to process applications and, depending on your circumstances, we may be able to go ahead with a sale.

 The Independent Financial Adviser will work through your finances in detail.
 They can also help you find a mortgage if you need them to.

 After all of the legal and financial checks are complete, we'll offer you a property and you'll pay a small deposit to formally reserve it.
-The cost of this deposit comes off the price when you complete the purchase.
+If you're buying a new-build home, the cost of this deposit comes off the price when you complete the purchase.

 We both instruct our solicitors to take care of the formal side of the sale.
 Your solicitor will make enquiries about the property on your behalf and report back to you.
 They are legally bound to act in your best interests so make sure you understand the information they share with you before you sign the final legal documents.